Lakhankumawat/LearnCPP/R-Recursion/README.md

 ### Advantages

-- The Tower of Hanoi puzzle is sensitive to prefrontal damage and dysfunction.
-The puzzle’s difficulty level can easily be <br>
- increased or decreased with additional disks or pegs respectively
+- The Tower of Hanoi puzzle is sensitive to previous damage and malfunction.
+The level of complexity can be easily increased or decreased with additional discs.

 ### Disadvantage

-- The Tower of Hanoi cannot be used standalone to understand and assess executive functions of the brain. <br>
+The Hanoi Tower cannot be used independently to understand and evaluate higher brain functions.
-It can be difficult to employ individuals unable to cooperate with the process.